 Record unwanted system changes due to background running applications by taking file and registry snapshots without installing any software.
 You can use this noise recording later to filter a new system capture.

-After an installation capture is completed the results will automatically be imported into a new Advanced Installer project, that you can review and personalize to your new package deployment needs.
+After an installation capture is completed, the results will automatically be imported into a new Advanced Installer project, that you can review and personalize to your new package deployment needs.

 You can also configure multiple applications to be repackaged at once.

-- capture multiple installations into a single package
+- Capture multiple installations into a single package

-- install application updates or slipstream service packs into the new setup
+- Install application updates or slipstream service packs into the new setup

 Build Virtualized Applications

 The project created by the repackager can be used to also create virtualized packages.
 Advanced Installer supports building App-V 4.x/5.x and ThinApp packages.
-So you don't have to resequence your application everytime you need to change something in it.
+So you don't have to resequence your application every time you need to change something in it.

 Detect embedded MSI installs during EXE repackaging

-Compare output with original package
+Compare the output with the original package

-Verify what resources were added, modified or removed in the repackaged installation by comparing the results with the original installation.
+Verify what resources were added, modified, or removed in the repackaged installation by comparing the results with the original installation.
 Read more.